-- The categories, forms, and types (where appropriate) of acceleration are specified.
-The two categories of acceleration, grade-based and content-based, their specific forms (e.g., telescoping, curriculum compacting), and types (where appropriate) should be part of a school's acceleration policy. - The entire process to obtain acceleration services is detailed in the policy.
-The process of implementing acceleration includes referral and screening, assessment and decision making, and planning. - Acceleration decisions should be made by child study teams, not individuals.
+The categories, forms, and types (where appropriate) of acceleration are specified.
+The two categories of acceleration, grade-based and content-based, their specific forms (e.g., telescoping, curriculum compacting), and types (where appropriate) should be part of a school's acceleration policy.
+(See Appendix A for Definitions of Acceleration Interventions.)4

+The entire process to obtain acceleration services is detailed in the policy.
+The process of implementing acceleration includes referral and screening, assessment and decision making, and planning.
+(See Appendix C: Implementing Acceleration.)

+Acceleration decisions should be made by child study teams, not individuals.
 An acceleration policy should be informed by research-based best practices, not personal opinions or anecdotal evidence.
 A common impediment to acceleration occurs when acceleration decisions are made by one person, a gatekeeper, who may harbor negative personal views about acceleration (Southern & Jones, 2004a).
-A child study team, which should include experts in gifted education, should consider individual acceleration cases,
+A child study team, which should include experts in gifted education, should consider individual acceleration cases, and with the use of valid and reliable instruments to guide the discussion, decide on the form of acceleration needed.

-- and with the use of valid and reliable instruments to guide the discussion, decide on the form of acceleration needed. - The child study team creates a "Written Acceleration Plan."
+The child study team creates a "Written Acceleration Plan."
 The child study team should appoint a staff member of the school to oversee and aid in the implementation of the "Written Acceleration Plan."
+(See Appendix E for an example of a Written Acceleration Plan from the Ohio Department of Education.)

-The district should retain a copy of the student's plan to help assure that future opportunities specified in the plan are provided and that the student does not run into obstacles in subsequent years of school (such as when a student who is accelerated by continuous progress requires curriculum from two different schools). - The policy specifies that the acceleration process include a monitored transition period within which decisions can be reversed.
+The district should retain a copy of the student's plan to help assure that future opportunities specified in the plan are provided and that the student does not run into obstacles in subsequent years of school (such as when a student who is accelerated by continuous progress requires curriculum from two different schools).

+The policy specifies that the acceleration process include a monitored transition period within which decisions can be reversed.
 If a student is recommended for accelerated placement, the child study team should establish an appropriate transition period.
 We recommend that the student's transition be evaluated no later than 30 days after the placement, and sooner if there are concerns about the placement.
 A staff member of the school should monitor the student's adjustment during the transition period.

 Within the time specified for the transition period, the parent or legal guardian may request in writing an alternative placement.
 The administrator should bring such proposals before the decision-making team, who will be responsible for issuing a decision within a specified number of days (we recommend a decision within 10 days) of receiving the request.
-If the acceleration plan is modified, the "Written Acceleration Plan" should be updated.
+If the acceleration plan is modified, the written acceleration plan should be updated.

 During this time, the parent or legal guardian(s) may request, in writing, the discontinuation of the acceleration program without any repercussions.